MileHacker Logo

 • Yellowstone NP: The Old Faithful Inn Dining Room and Lake Yellowstone Hotel Dining Room offer sit-down meals inside park limits.

-• Other towns across Wyoming often feature small local restaurants and family dining establishments with American fare.
+• Other towns across Wyoming often feature local diners and family dining establishments with American fare.

 Budget Eats & International Cuisine

-Diners: Many villages feature local eateries offering affordable, hearty breakfasts and lunches.
+Diners: Many small towns feature local eateries offering affordable, hearty breakfasts and lunches.
 Fast Food: National fast-food chains are available in larger towns.

-• Supermarkets: Excellent for budget travelers.
+• Supermarkets: Excellent for travelers on a budget.
 Purchase groceries at stores like Albertsons (Jackson, Cody) or local markets.

 • Consider bringing a Portable camping stove and cookware for self-catering, especially when camping.